 What is Planned Pooling in Crochet?

-Planned Pooling is basically a technique when you crochet the same number of stitches per color intentionally using a variegated pooling yarn to make a specific design or color pattern.
+Planned Pooling is basically a technique in which you crochet the same number of stitches per color intentionally using a variegated pooling yarn to make a specific design or color pattern.

 The term pooling refers to gathering the same color/s together forming a “pool” to achieve a desired pattern or sequence.
 I talk more about planned pooling here with the exact method on how to achieve the desired pattern you want, without a pinch!